wizcap/CryptoCurrencyTrader/README.md

  This project was developed to generate non price data to train the CryptoCurrencyTrader project.

 ## Setup
-TO run as a standalone script add a file named API_settings.py containing your google and reddit API login: google_username = ""
+To run as a standalone script add a file named API_settings.py containing your google and reddit API login: google_username = ""
 google_password = ""
 client_id = ''